Hanity/ROS-Robot/README.md

  )
  ```
  - We create the service script called **odd_even_service.py**.
+ - Now we can use our created service through a terminal by using the command `rosservice call \OddEvenCheck input` and we will receive an answer.
- - We create the client script called **odd_even_client.py**
+ - We can also create the client script called **odd_even_client.py** that calls our service and may use it for further things.

-  ##  Functional Example: Odd Even Service
-  The purpose is to create a simple service that tells the client if the number he sent is odd or even.
+ **Note**
+ As mentioned before, all these files are in the **scripts** folder.

   ##  Project Example: Image Retrieval